mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

   }
 </style>

-For the past few months, I've been curious about two technologies: the Zig programming language and the Ethereum cryptocurrency.
+For the past few months, I've been curious about two technologies: the Zig programming language and Ethereum cryptocurrency.
 To learn more about both, I've been using Zig to write a bytecode interpreter for the Ethereum Virtual Machine.

 Zig is a great language for performance optimization, as it gives you fine-grained control over memory and control flow.
 To motivate myself, I've been benchmarking my Ethereum implementation against the official Go implementation.